 We expect to retain certain confidential and proprietary customer information in our secure data centers and secure domain name registry, as well as personal data and other confidential and proprietary information relating to our business.
 It will be critical to our business strategy that our facilities and infrastructure remain secure and are perceived by the marketplace to be secure.
 Our secure domain name registry operations will also depend on our ability to maintain our computer and telecommunications equipment in effective working order and to reasonably protect our systems against interruption, and potentially depend on protection by other registrars in the shared registration system.
 The secure domain name servers that we will operate will be critical hardware to our registry services operations.
 Therefore, we expect to have to expend significant time and money to maintain or increase the security of our products, facilities and infrastructure.
 Security technologies are constantly being tested by computer professionals, academics and "hackers."
 Advances in computer capabilities and the techniques for attacking security solutions, new discoveries in the field of cryptography or other events or developments could result in compromises or breaches of our security measures and could make some or all our products obsolete or unmarketable.
 Likewise, if any of our products are found to have significant security vulnerabilities, then we may need to dedicate engineering and other resources to eliminate the vulnerabilities and to repair or replace products already sold or licensed to our customers.
 Despite the security measures that we and our service providers utilize, our infrastructure and that of our service providers may be vulnerable to physical break-ins, computer viruses, attacks by hackers, phishing attacks, social engineering, or similar disruptive problems.
-It is possible that we may have to expend additional financial and other resources to address such problems.
+It is possible that we may have to expend substantial financial and other resources to address such problems.
 As a provider of Internet security software and technology, we may be the target of dedicated efforts by hackers and other third parties to overcome or defeat our security measures.
 Any physical or electronic break-in or other security breach or compromise of the information stored at our secure data centers and domain name registration systems, including any compromise due to human error or employee or contractor malfeasance, may jeopardize the security of information stored on our premises or in the computer systems and networks of our customers.
 In such an event, we could face significant liability and current or potential customers could be reluctant to use our services.
-Additionally, any such data security incident, or the perception that one has occurred could also result in adverse publicity and therefore adversely affect the market's perception of the security of electronic commerce and communications over IP networks as well as the security or reliability of our services.
+Additionally, any such data security incident, or the perception that one has occurred could also result in adverse publicity, harm to our reputation and competitive position, and adversely affect the market's perception of the security of electronic commerce and communications over IP networks as well as the security or reliability of our services.

-A security breach or other security incident could require a substantial level of financial resources to rectify and could result in a claim and investigation that cause us to incur substantial fines, penalties, or other liability and related legal and other costs.
+A security breach or other security incident could require a substantial level of financial resources to rectify and otherwise respond to and could result in claims, investigations, and inquiries by private parties or governmental entities that may divert management's attention and require the expenditure of significant time and resources, and which may cause us to incur substantial fines, penalties, or other liability and related legal and other costs.
 Any actual or perceived security breach or other security incident may also harm our reputation and make it more difficult or impossible for us to successfully market to others.
 Any of the foregoing matters could harm our operating results and financial condition.